 Due to a system-wide technology update, we are experiencing extremely high call volume.
 We appreciate your patience with our operators during this time.
 Thank you for choosing Fox Chase Cancer Center.

 "If I hadn't been aware of my genetic status, I might still not know I had breast cancer."

-With treatment behind her, Denise has regained her energy, has a renewed sense of purpose at work, and is anxious to help other women manage the challenge of cancer treatment.
-She serves on the board of directors of Living Beyond Breast Cancer.
-She also made a video of her experience in honor of the 20th anniversary of the Risk Assessment Program, celebrated in November 2011 at the studios of local NPR affiliate, WHYY-FM.
+My last treatment was in 2010, and I have regained my energy and have a renewed sense of purpose at work.
+I also have been dedicated to supporting others affected by breast cancer.
+I serve on the board of directors of Living Beyond Breast Cancer.
+I made a video of my experience in honor of the 20th anniversary of Fox Chase’s Risk Assessment Program, which was celebrated in November 2011 at the studios of local NPR affiliate WHYY-FM.

 Being involved in the Risk Assessment Program is like having a really smart and caring group of friends.
 It was a comfort to be connected to a program that combined our family history with research and clinical trials to provide state-of-the-art care and education.
 It felt good to know that I was contributing to the body of knowledge for our children’s generation.